emanuelalvaradog/netflix-clone/README.md

 # Netflix Clone

-- I cloned the Netflix Homepage UI using Html, CSS and JS
+- I cloned the responsive Netflix Homepage UI using Html, CSS and JS
 - An external API was created with Express to do the consumption of the TMDB API without exposing the key.

 ------------